What is the full form of NEFT?

 National Electronic Fund Transfer Process

-When individual wishes to transfer an amount of money from his bank account to another person’s bank account, he may do so through the NEFT process rather than withdrawing the money and then paying it in cash or by issuing a cheque.
+When an individual wishes to transfer money from his bank account to another person’s bank account, he may do so through the NEFT process rather than withdrawing the money and then paying it in cash or issuing a cheque.
 NEFT has the primary benefit that it can transfer funds from any branch account to any other bank account at any given venue.
 The only condition is that both the sender and the recipient branches are NEFT-enabled.
 On the RBI website, you can check the list of NEFT-enabled bank branches, or call your bank’s customer service to confirm the same.
-The NEFT process also allows for cross-border, one-way movement of funds from India to Nepal under the Indo-Nepal Remittance Facility Scheme.
+The NEFT process allows for the cross-border, one-way movement of funds from India to Nepal under the Indo-Nepal Remittance Facility Scheme.

 Steps To Follow To Transfer Money Through NEFT